Truck art in South Asia

-"Jingle truck" origin
+History and origin

+The concept of decorating transportation and vehicles may go back to Indus valley civilization era, where people used different items for decorations on transportation.

+The concept of South Asian truck art itself generally goes back to the 1920s during British rule in Colonial India, in which trucks were imported into the country.
+Locals began to decorate the trucks that arrived in colonial India using "kaleidoscopic age-old folk art" from the region.
+The tradition of truck art became "a tradition for generations of truck artists" in the Indian subcontinent.

+The phrase Horn OK Please is often seen on trucks using the South Asian truck art form, which dates to the World War II era when the abbreviation "OK" referred to the fact that the trucks were running on kerosene, a flammable fuel.

 The term "jingle truck" is military slang that was coined by American troops serving in Afghanistan, although it may also date back to the British colonial period.
 The term came to be because of the jingling sound that the trucks make due to the chains and pendants hanging from the bumpers of the vehicles.

 Practice

 Many trucks and buses are highly customized and decorated by their owners.
 External truck decoration can cost thousands of dollars.
 The decoration often contains elements that remind the truck drivers of home, since they may be away from home for months at a time.
 The art is a mode of expression for the truck drivers.
 Decoration may include structural changes, paintings, calligraphy and ornamental-decor like mirror work on the front and back of vehicles and wooden carvings on the truck doors.
 Depictions of various historical scenes and poetic verses are also common.
 Outfitting is often completed at a coach workshop.
 Chains and pendants often dangle off the front bumper.
+Religious iconography, poetry and political logos are also common.

+India

+Themes

 In India, motifs depicting eagles, kites, cow nuzzling calf and nazar battu, and catchphrases like "Horn OK Please", "Blow Horn" and "Use Dipper at Night" are frequently seen.
-Religious iconography, poetry and political logos are also common.

 Artists

-One of the most prominent truck artists is Haider Ali.
-Trained by his father from his youth, he first came to international attention in 2002 when he painted a Pakistani truck as part of the Smithsonian Folklife Festival.
 Nafees Ahmad Khan, a truck art artist in Indore, is well known throughout India and has been designing one truck every day for over thirty-two years.
-Mr. Syed Phool Badshah, also known as Phool ji, is a well known truck artist who is best known for his unique style of doing Fine Arts with Truck art.

 Regional styles

-In Pakistan, Karachi is a major city centre for truck art, though there are other hubs in Rawalpindi, Swat, Peshawar, Quetta and Lahore.
-Trucks from Balochistan and Peshawar are often heavily trimmed with wood, while trucks from Rawalpindi and Islamabad often feature plastic work.
-Camel bone ornamentation and predominance of red colours is commonly seen on trucks decorated in Sindh.

 In India, the Delhi-based artist Tilak Raj Dhir states that the slogans he adds to his truck art, which is prevalent throughout the National Capital Region, often change with the socio-political atmosphere.
 The state of Punjab is considered a major centre of truck art in India, with a distinctive style and expert artists.
 Poetry is commonly seen in truck art across northern India, and particularly in Uttar Pradesh.
 Truck art in Hindi and Urdu is sometimes called Phool Patti.